Friday February 10, 1967

 Indianapolis State Fairgrounds Coliseum, Indianapolis, IN-with the Box Tops, the Idle Few, and the Chosen Few (7:00 PM Show) and Freedom Hall, Louisville, KY-with Soul INC., the Alphabetical Order and the Box Tops (8:45 PM Show)

 When the Beach Boys long-delayed follow up to Pet Sounds, now named Smiley Smile was released in September, the production was credited not to Brian but to the Beach Boys.
 It made sense, since the album bore little comparison to any previous Brian Wilson productions.
 Due to the limitations of the home studio, the record had an unusual, stripped down sound.
 As Brian explained in a radio interview, they used no echo on it, “because we didn’t have an echo chamber in the studio and we just liked the sound without echo.”
 Songs slated for Smile, like “Wonderful” and “Wind Chimes” were re-recorded with vastly simplified arrangements.
 Instead of using outside musicians, the Beach Boys played most of the instrumental parts themselves.
 Perhaps the decision was an attempt to repair the harmony within the group that had been shattered by Smile.
 Or perhaps, after Smile, Brian just no longer cared enough.
-The LP had a stoned and slightly creepy vibe about it, which made sense since group members later admitted to taking drugs while recording it.
 No one in the Beach Boys seemed under any illusions that it was a masterpiece.
 Carl seemed almost apologetic about the record, telling a reporter that September that the group had “decided not to have a complicated album this time.
 We did Smiley Smile in a couple of weeks, to get something out.
 It’s not nearly as ambitious an album as Pet Sounds was.”
 Still, it came as a shock when Smiley Smile stalled at #41 on the Billboard charts, a major failure by Beach Boys standards.
 Under pressure from the label, the group hastily headed back into the studio to record a follow up LP.
 Brian showed no inclination to make any big production so the group went for simplicity.
 Wild Honey was a homespun Beach Boys R&B record.

 Saturday October 7, 1967